 The protective supplies can all be billed as one-time charges in the “Materials” tab.
 There are drop down menus to assist you.

 One more thing to remember is that your machinery also requires its own set of supplies and materials.
 Your floor buffer will need a utility stripping pad, and if you’re doing baseboards, that requires a special kind of stripping fluid, too.

 When you begin to assess your labor costs, one of the first things to consider is your base rate.
 Many floor service professionals use a base rate to ensure they are able to hit their profit margins.

 It is not uncommon to charge $150-$200 as a base rate for any strip and wax job.

 This means that if you’re only doing one bathroom, your client is still going to pay up to $200 for the work in addition to the square footage.
 You can try to upsell your client by explaining to them that the more surface area you clean, the cheaper the price will be per square foot.

 You may need more than one employee to do large commercial spaces.
 In this case, you will be charging your client the base rate, the square footage price, and an hourly rate for the additional help.

-This doesn’t have to be confusing if you are using Route’s estimate builder.
+This doesn’t have to be confusing if you are using bidding software like Route.
 Under the “Labor” tab, check the box marked, “Advanced”.
 This allows you to break your team down by composition, where you can list the employee’s role, their hourly rate, and the number of hours they will be working.